dancek/hannuhartikainen.fi/content/blog/arch-wsl.md

 ## Basic installation

+**NOTE: This installation method is not supported by Arch Linux.
+Please don't blame them if this doesn't work.**

 Someone might come here wishing for instructions on how to get Arch on WSL up and running, so here's what I did:

 1. [Enable WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10), ie. run the following in an administrator PowerShell: